Go back

 Apple continuously introduces new models and updates to their Apple Watch lineup, each with its own set of features and capabilities.
 By checking the compatibility of your Apple Watch, you can determine whether it supports eSIM technology and if you can take advantage of the benefits it offers.

-If your Apple Watch is compatible, you'll be able to enjoy the freedom of making calls, sending messages, and accessing data directly from your wrist, even when your iPhone is not nearby.
+If your Apple Watch and carrier are compatible, you'll be able to enjoy the freedom of making calls, sending messages, and accessing data directly from your wrist, even when your iPhone is not nearby.

 Updating Your Apple Watch Software